Summer Undergraduate Research Fellowship - UH

 How to Apply

-Student must complete and submit this online application, which includes:
+Student must complete an online application, which includes:

-- Statement of research objectives and goals not to exceed 500 words (not including references)
+- Statement of research objectives and goals not to exceed 500 words (including references)

 - Name of the UH faculty mentor/sponsor who will be providing a letter of recommendation; this is the faculty member who the student is applying to conduct research with